tembo-io/website/docusaurus/docs/tembo-stacks/mongo-alternative.md

 ### Load sample data

-Once connected vis mongosh, loading and working with data is very straightforward.
+Once connected via mongosh, loading and working with data is very straightforward.
 Here we've provided a sample dataset showing satellites belonging to NOAA (National Oceanic and Atmospheric Administration).
 Note that the data is for demonstrative purposes and might not be accurate.